dino-rodriguez/optibnb/feature_creation/features.md

 ![png](output_14_0.png)

-### 2. Sentiment Analysis on Listing Title and Reviews
+### Sentiment Analysis on Listing Title and Reviews

 ### Building a Bag-of-Words Feature

 Using a little bit of Natural Language Processing, we set out to create a bag-of-words feature.
-To do this, we disregard grammar and average the polarity of a given segment of text to arrive at a sentiment analysis feature which is represented in this case as a float.
+To do this, we disregard grammar and average the polarity of a given segment of text to arrive at a sentiment analysis feature, which is represented in this case as a float.

 #### Concatenation of Listing Titles with Reviews
 We want to perform sentiment analysis on a 'segment of text', and our only very meaningful textual features are the listing title and any reviews associated with that listing.
 We first concatenate the two together (or maybe more if there's more than one review).